Written By: Attorney Robert Stiberman

-Bankruptcy is a legal process to assist individuals and businesses who can no longer pay their debts Bankruptcy is regulated by the Federal Rules of Bankruptcy Procedure and local court rules.
-The main parties in a bankruptcy are the Debtor, the bankruptcy Trustee who administers the case, creditors, and the bankruptcy judge.
-The bankruptcy trustee handles most aspects of your case and you will rarely see a bankruptcy judge.
+Bankruptcy is a legal process to assist individuals and businesses who can no longer pay their debts.
+The Federal Rules of Bankruptcy Procedure and local court rules regulate bankruptcy.
+The main parties in bankruptcy are the Debtor, the bankruptcy Trustee who administers the case, the creditors, and the bankruptcy judge.
+The bankruptcy trustee handles most of your case, and you rarely see a bankruptcy judge.

 Chapter 11 bankruptcy is a form of bankruptcy where the debtor, which can be a business or an individual, seeks to resolve its debts through a plan of reorganization.
-Chapter 11’s are typically complex bankruptcy’s usually filed by high net worth individuals who are not eligible for chapter 7 or chapter 13 bankruptcy and by businesses seeking to resolve their debts and continue business operations.
+Chapter 11 bankruptcies are typically complex and are usually filed by high net-worth individuals who are not eligible for chapter 7 or chapter 13 bankruptcy and by businesses seeking to resolve their debts and continue business operations.

 Chapter 13 is commonly referred to as a wage earners bankruptcy.
-It involves a three to five year period where the individual consumers apply their disposable income towards their debts.
-Chapter 13 is a powerful tool used by thousands of individuals to eliminate debts without losing any of their property, vehicles, etc.
+It involves a three to a five-year period where the individual consumers apply their disposable income towards their debts.
+Chapter 13 is a powerful tool thousands of individuals use to eliminate debts without losing any of their property, vehicles, etc.

 Both consumers and business entities can file for bankruptcy.
 Bankruptcies aren’t uncommon; As of June 30, 2022, 380,634 bankruptcy cases were filed in the US.
 The majority were individuals totaling 367,886.
 Business filings totaled 12,748.
 Source United States Courts.

-Bankruptcy is not a magical solution and it can have serious consequences including the loss of property.
-A bankruptcy attorney attorney is the best resource when seeking to file for bankruptcy.
+Bankruptcy is not a magical solution and can have serious consequences, including property loss.
+A bankruptcy attorney is the best resource when seeking to file for bankruptcy.

-It gets a little tricky when dealing with secured debt vs unsecured debt.
+It gets a little tricky when dealing with secured debt vs. unsecured debt.
 Secured debt includes car loans and mortgages.
-If it is your intent to keep your car or home, you must keep making the payment seven if you file for bankruptcy.
+If you intend to keep your car or home, you must keep making the payment seven if you file for bankruptcy.
 The bankruptcy law office of Stiberman Law will discuss your legal issues and provide free legal advice.

 As you may have heard, the purpose of bankruptcy is to give you a fresh start.
-Although, it is possible to erase a huge amount of debt through bankruptcy, filing for bankruptcy will not relieve you of alimony and child support responsibilities, marital settlement obligations, student loans, and most IRS debt.
-Additionally, you will remain responsible for other debts including debts for injuries and deaths related to drunk driving, a fine or penalty in connection with violations of statutory laws such as traffic ticketing and criminal forfeiture, and debt resulting from your credit report lying or fraud.
+Although it is possible to erase massive debt through bankruptcy, filing for bankruptcy will not relieve you of alimony and child support responsibilities, marital settlement obligations, student loans, and most IRS debt.
+Additionally, you will remain responsible for other debts, including debts for injuries and deaths related to drunk driving, a fine or penalty in connection with violations of statutory laws such as traffic ticketing and criminal forfeiture, and debt resulting from your credit report lying or fraud.